 For me, this happened after the first year of college when I was about 19.
-I had worked over summer and also for about 8 months before moving to Melbourne for school, and had saved up enough to start going on little trips here and there with friends.
+I had worked over summer and also for about 8 months before moving to Melbourne in Australia for school, and had saved up enough to start going on little trips here and there with friends.
 It wasn’t until a few years ago that I started traveling again with my family.
 It’s not always a breeze, but here’s my take on why you should do it, and why you should do it now.

 1. Let them get to know you better as an adult

 Do you feel like a different person when you’re on holiday?
 It’s probably because you’re able to detach from the daily grind and if you’re anything like me, have had one too many mojitos (yes – this is going to be a recurring theme throughout this website, if you were wondering).
 I’ve had many more honest and revealing conversations with my family while traveling than back home; it helps them to understand and see you for the person you are now.

 See #1.
 Your parents and siblings are not robots – they also feel different when they’re given a chance to unwind and detach.
 Everyone evolves as they get older and getting to know your family better as individuals is an experience, in and of itself.